mhdafrith/mohamedafrith/README.md

 ---

-⭐ *Designing AI systems that are accurate, scalable, and production-ready.*
+⭐ <i>Designing AI systems that are accurate, scalable, and production-ready.</i>